tdabasinskas/drone-passwordstate/README.md

 ### Using different Key/Value fields

 As mentioned, by default, `UserName` and `Password` fields are used as the Key/Value pair.
-Anyhow, it's possible, to use different fields, e.g.:
+However, different fields can be specified, e.g.:

 ```yaml
 pipeline: